dotnet/systemweb-adapters/docs/usage_guidance.md

 The virtual directory setup is used for route generation, authorization, and other services within the system.
 At this point, no reliable method has been found to enable different virtual directories due to how ASP.NET Framework works.

-**Recomendation**: Ensure your two applications have the same virtual directory
+**Recomendation**: If you are using virtual directories, ensure your two applications are on different sites with the same application/virtual directory layout.